ahmed-29374/oop-w25-26/mega_tasks/uni_projects_platform.md

 Each student can add one or more projects, including a title, short description, image, and GitHub link.
 An **admin user** can log in to review all projects and **select the best ones** to display on the **public homepage**.

+Project should be build in 2 phases (vibe coded Prototype and Python web app)
 ---

 ## 🚀 Core Features